Updated: September 8, 2020

-For example, a student loan can be good debt because it helps you get education that leads to better paying jobs.
+For example, a student loan can be good debt because it helps you get an education that leads to better-paying jobs.
 All debt can become bad debt if you take on too much.
 Or, if you use “good” debt toward a degree that doesn’t typically pay well.

 Learn more: On Good Debt, Bad Debt and Ugly Debt

 Your money may not stretch as far as you think.